However, all of these reward platforms have one limitation: your rewards don’t have any long-term benefits.

 When you shop for the brands that you selected in your account, you earn stock rewards.
 These rewards take around 2-5 business days to show up after your bank has finalized the purchase.

-Most categories pay 1% to 2% cashback in the form of free stocks.
+Most companies pay 1% to 5% cashback in the form of free stocks according to Bumped, although rates are subject to change.

 So, if you spend $100 at Walmart, you would earn $1 in free Walmart stock.